-(1) Use of hazardous materials
+Use of hazardous materials

-The elements of USN contain physical equipment such as gateways, sensor nodes, etc. Especially, small sensor nodes mostly have battery powered designs.
+The elements of USN contain physical equipment such as gateways, sensor nodes, sensors, and batteries.
+Especially, small sensor nodes mostly have battery-powered designs.
 Batteries contain heavy metals such as mercury, lead, cadmium, and nickel, which can contaminate the environment when batteries are improperly disposed.
 If the used sensor node cannot be collected, the electronics waste generated from USN physical equipment and certain metals can release hazardous elements in the ash produced by the combustion process.
 Therefore, the recovery of the polluted environment by electronics waste causes another GHG emission.

-(2) Indirect emission of GHG
+Indirect emission of GHG

 USN applications and services will cause an environmental load in each life cycle phase.
 However, most of the environmental load is caused by using electric power in the use phase.
-To use electric power causes indirect GHG emission from power plants (e.g. thermoelectric power plant, etc.) during electric power generation.
+Consuming electric power causes indirect GHG emissions from power plants (e.g. thermoelectric power plant, etc.) where the GHG emissions were caused during electric power generation.

-Deployment guideline of USN applications and services for mitigating the climate change
+Deployment guidelines of USN applications and services for mitigating the climate change

 Editor’s note: Guidelines have sometimes similar nature to requirements.
 The following guidelines need to be clarified to identify whether they are appropriate as requirements or not.
 Relevant contributions are invited.

-USN applications and services are not free from GHG emission since it has positive and negative environmental impact as specified in section 6.2 and 6.3.
-Yet, they have larger positive impact on mitigating climate change in various areas so that it is important to environment-friendly deploy and utilize USN applications and services.
+USN applications and services are not free from GHG emission since it has positive and negative environmental impacts as specified in section 7.2 and 7.3.
+Yet, they have larger positive impact on mitigating the climate change in various areas so that it is important to environment-friendly deploy and utilize USN applications and services.

 In addition, eco-design and eco-operations must be considered in sensor network gateways and other dedicated servers as well as sensor nodes.